Ellpeck/TinyLifeWeb/web/_includes/faq.md

 # 🥼 How do I add custom content to the game?
 If you'd like to add custom clothing, furniture, actions, personalitities or other gameplay features, you should check out the game's [C# modding API](https://docs.tinylifegame.com/articles/mod_basics.html).
 Several mods have already been made and published for the game, and members of [the Discord server](https://link.tinylifegame.com/discordweb) are always eager and ready to help you get started if you're struggling with your first mod.

-If you'd like to publish custom households, lots, maps or mods for the game, we recommend doing so through the game's various export features as well as [the Steam workshop](https://steamcommunity.com/app/1651490/workshop/) if you own the game on Steam.
+If you'd like to publish custom households, lots, worlds or mods for the game, we recommend doing so through the game's various export features as well as [the Steam workshop](https://steamcommunity.com/app/1651490/workshop/) if you own the game on Steam.
 To get custom content that other players made, see the [getting custom content guide](https://docs.tinylifegame.com/articles/getting.html) on the documentation site.

 # 💎 Is Tiny Life inspired by The Sims?
 The short answer is: yes, very much so!